In the days leading up to your surgery, you'll need to make travel arrangements for getting to and from the hospital and think about what to pack.

 Read more about visiting someone in hospital.

-At some hospitals, you'll be asked to attend a pre-operative assessment, which may be an appointment with a nurse or doctor, a telephone assessment, or an email assessment.
+At some hospitals, you'll be asked to attend a pre-operative assessment.
+This is an appointment with a nurse, either in person or as a video or telephone call.

 If the assessment involves a visit to the hospital, some tests may be carried out.

 This is to check if you have any medical problems that might need to be treated before your operation, or if you'll need special care during or after the surgery.

 The tests you have will depend on what operation and the kind of anaesthetic you're having.

 These tests might include a COVID-19 test, blood tests, urine tests and pregnancy test for women.

 This assessment will usually happen one or more days before your operation.